saxenism/solidity-contract-proxies/README.md

  Function Selector: A 4 byte hash of a function name and function signature that define a function.

  Now it is possible that a function in the implementation contract has the same function selector as an admin function in the proxy contract.
+Think of a scenario where `function getPrice` in the implementationContract has the same Function Selector as `function destroyProxy`.
+Definitely would not be good.

  For example, the following two functions have the exact same function selector
  ```